This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 Referral for specialist assessment and treatment of haemorrhoids is not routinely commissioned in Devon.

-The haemorrhoids are prolapsed and incarcerated, and cannot be reduced (Fourth degree haemorrhoids)
+1. All fourth degree haemorrhoids (haemorrhoids that are prolapsed and incarcerated, and cannot be reduced)

 Non-surgical measures (rubber band ligation, injection sclerotherapy or infra-red coagulation) will only be commissioned in the following circumstances: